xywen4buct/guangjieqing2022/README.md

-# A research on within-project and cross-project software defect prediction based on deep learning
+# A research on within-project and cross-project software defect prediction based on deep transfer learning

 ## Dataset